Western School of Technology: Academics

 Western School of Technology and Environmental Science received a 72.5 out of a possible 82.5 points (42%) on the 2018–2019 Maryland State Department of Education Report Card and received a 5 out of 5 star rating, ranking in the 99th percentile among all Maryland schools.

 Western Tech is currently ranked #6 in Maryland, and #517 among high schools nationally.

 Students must apply to Western Tech and the school can only accept a limited number of applicants.
 Therefore, the admission process is selective and competitive.
 Students must complete an assessment for the magnet program in which they applied to.
 Admission is based on these assessments among other criteria, including grades and attendance.

 The programs offered are Academy of Health Professions, Automotive Service Technology, Business Management and Finance, Cosmetology, Culinary Arts and Restaurant Management, Environmental Science, Environmental Technology, Graphic/Print Communications Technology, Information Technology (with a choice between the Computer Science or Networking Pathway), Mechanical Construction/Plumbing and Sport Science Academy.

 The facilities include a state-of-the-art garage (for Automotive), kitchen (for Culinary), salon (for Cosmetology), and mock hospital (for Health Science).

 In 2010, these technologically advanced programs have earned Western the title of "Best School for Hands-on Education" by Baltimore Magazine.

 Western Tech currently offers 17 different Advanced Placement courses.
 Western also offers internships and parallel enrollment for students in the 12th grade.

+Magnet programs

+Western Tech offers 11 magnet programs for students who are looking for unique interest in career pathways to get them ready for college, and trade school.